macOS Monterey review: It’s all about apps

-Hide my Email allows you to create a random email address that’s forwarded to your email account so you don’t have to give out your real email address when you sign up for a newsletter.
-And there are new storage tiers in the subscription plans that include the option to store footage from multiple HomeKit security cameras.
+Hide my Email allows you to create a random email address that’s forwarded to your email account, so you don’t have to give out your real email address when you sign up for a newsletter.
+And there are new storage tiers in the subscription plans that include storing footage from multiple HomeKit security cameras.

 8. Less significant but nice to have